-Alina then spent some time in private practice, after which she moved to academia.
-She started her PhD in Legal Studies (International and European Law) at Bocconi University in Milan (Italy) in 2017, where she was granted a full merit-based scholarship.
+Dr Alina Trapova holds a PhD in Legal Studies from Bocconi University, an LLM in Intellectual Property Law from QMUL and an LLB from The University of Sheffield.
 Alina's PhD thesis, entitled 'EU Copyright Law and Machine Learning: A Net of Authorship Claims', was awarded cum laude at her defence in 2021.
-For it, Alina spent time at the Max Planck Institute for Innovation and Competition in Munich.
+While undertaking her PhD research, she spent time at the Max Planck Institute for Innovation and Competition in Munich.

 Before becoming an academic, Alina spent time in private practice and has also worked at the EUIPO as a Legal Assistant to the President of the Boards of Appeal as part of the Pan-European Seal Programme.
 She acted as an external expert and a rapporteur for the EUIPO on a project to harmonise procedural aspects at EU appeal bodies within the EU decentralised agencies, and at the European Audiovisual Observatory on a project evaluating online piracy of sports events.
 She has collaborated with Milano Fashion Institute and Accademia del Lusso, and was a member of a QMUL group advising the Ukrainian government on the establishment of a specialised Ukrainian IP Court.